-Several different resources offer information about which particular makes and models are safest, so parents can check to make sure the vehicles they are considering meet their expectations regarding safety.
+Several different resources offer information about which particular makes and models are safest, so parents can check to make sure the vehicles they are considering meet their expectations.
 From the National Highway Traffic Safety Administration(NHTSA) to Consumer Reports, there’s no shortage of information as to how the cars compare.

 Beginning the research for the right vehicle, according to the IIHS, begins with knowing which features are most important.
 The IIHS recommends that parents use four key principles when considering which cars to purchase: